Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

 The choices of the graph $\mathcal{G}$ and initial error budget $\{\delta_i\}_{i \in \Lambda}$ are critical for the power of the procedure.
-We next outline some basic principles guiding the design of these two parameters; see~\citep{brentz2009graphical} for further discussion.
-The general idea is that we want the error budget to be initially concentrated on a small number of hypotheses most likely to reject.
-If these promising hypotheses are indeed rejected, then the error budget should flow to the next most promising set of hypotheses.
-In this way, we proceed roughly from most promising hypotheses to least promising hypotheses, so that each test can be conducted at as a large of a significance level as possible, while giving the algorithm a chance to eventually visit all hypotheses.
-We explicitly develop a good design of $\mathcal{G}$ and the initial error budget for the case where $\Lambda$ is a two-dimensional grid in Section~\ref{sec:ood}; see Figure~\ref{fig:ood-graph} therein.
+The general principle is to concentrate the initial error budget on hypotheses likely to reject.
+If these promising hypotheses are indeed rejected, then the error budget should accrue to adjacent hypotheses, giving them a higher chance of rejected.
+This allows the user to leverage structural information about the hypothesis space, as we do in Sections~\ref{sec:ood} and~\ref{sec:detection}.

-This approach toward FWER control will typically be the most powerful, since it allows the user to leverage structural information about the relationships between the hypotheses.
-We recommend that this approach be employed whenever it is feasible.